 Blackbaud TLS Resources

-We’re here to help!
+We are here to help!
 Below are additional resources to support you in taking the necessary steps to prevent disruption and ensure your Blackbaud solutions continue to be compliant, specifically that the payment processing capabilities in your solutions remain secure.
 (Note: These resources were initially released in 2018 when TLS 1.0 deprecation started.
-Recommendations are still valid but deadline has changed to February 28th, 2021)
+Recommendations are still valid, but deadline has changed to May 1, 2021)